Change NZ Accounting Law

 Reporting on a business's financial position often rather than once a year is important.
 There are huge variances in reporting, customer service, level of commitment to the job, etc. Types of services vary as well.
 An Accountant/Chartered Accountant/Book Keeper should explain their role properly and fully at the first point of contact - there should be no surprises further down the track.

-Charge out rates (like customer service, services offered and reporting), etc are all over the place eg $45 per hour (reasonable) to $750 per hour (unreasonable) just for having your bank reconciliation, profit and loss statements done.
+Charge out rates (like customer service, services offered, and reporting) etc, are all over the place eg $45 per hour (reasonable) to $100 plus per hour (unreasonable) - just for having your bank reconciliation, profit and loss statements done.

 We have received the following feedback: